WilliamDrt/Direttore/How_to_make_a_theme.md

 For example logical size for the scrollbar button is 14x14.
 Supporting all the way up to 400% would be (14x4=56) 56x56.
 What happens if you choose a bitmap with size, let's say 40x40 ?
 Monitors with DPI 400% will show the button a little bit "soft".
 Nothing really visible in my opinion, but mathematically it's there.

 The opposite problem: Having a 56x56 scrollbar button displayed in a 100% monitor.
 If the button art has a lot of details, it can look a little bit "rough".
 Maybe some jagged edges or/and other problems.
-Simper art (basic shadows, contour, no textures) will not have a problem.
+Simpler art (basic shadows, contour, no textures) will not have a problem.

 I am hopping to resolve those issues, with your help, during this beta.